-- Channel This field determines which operating frequency will be used.
+Channel - This field determines which operating frequency will be used.
 The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - > Enable WDS Check this box to enable WDS.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.

+- Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
+If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - Enable WDS Bridging Check this box to enable WDS.
 With this function, the Router can bridge two or more Wlans.
-If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-17.
+If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-15.
 Make sure the following settings are correct.

-Figure 4-17 WDS Setting
+Figure 4-15 WDS Setting

 - > SSID(to be bridged) The SSID of the AP your Router is going to connect to as a client.
-You can also use the search function to select the SSID to join. - > BSSID(to be bridged) The BSSID of the AP your Router is going to connect to as a client.
+You can also use the search function to select the SSID to join. - BSSID(to be bridged) The BSSID of the AP your Router is going to connect to as a client.
 You can also use the search function to select the BSSID to join. - > Survey Click this button, you can search the AP which runs in the current channel. - Key type This option should be chosen according to the AP's security configuration.
 It is recommended that the security type is the same as your AP's security type - WEP Index This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).
-It indicates the index of the WEP key. - > Auth Type This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).
+It indicates the index of the WEP key. - Auth Type This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).
 It indicates the authorization type of the Root AP. - Password If the AP your Router is going to connect needs password, you need to fill the password in this blank.